chrystianariel/weather-app/README.md

 Weather application to not be caught under the weather.

-## Search for main cities in the world
+## Search for major cities around the world

-Layout of the current state of the app.
+View the layout of the current state of the app.

 ![Weather App Animated Layout](https://github.com/chrystianariel/weather-app/blob/main/src/Components/Assets/Weather%20App%20Sample.gif)

-### Using current weather data
+### Utilizing real-time weather data

-To provide real-time weather informations I used the API from https://openweathermap.org
+To provide up-to-date weather information, I have integrated the API from https://openweathermap.org